 - Maintain a healthy and psychologically stimulating livelihood for a large collection of exotic animals including a multitude of primates, mammals, and birds.

 - This includes, but is not limited to, providing daily diets and medications as well as required enrichment all the while meeting husbandry requirements as well as keeping up to date on changing USDA and AZA protocols.

-- Played a vital role in protecting rare and endangered animal species; managed the feeding, care and conservation of a wide variety of animals in captivity including mammal, reptiles, and various species of birds, and organized all animal diets and nutrition.
+- Played a vital role in protecting rare and endangered animal species; managed the feeding, care, and conservation of a wide variety of animals in captivity including mammals, reptiles, and various species of birds, and organized all animal diets and nutrition.

 - Provided cleaning and maintained animal enclosures and provided pest control activities to create a healthy environment for the animals.

-- Created new primate enrichment maintained and improved exhibits by including designing exhibit layout.
+- Created new primate enrichment maintained and improved exhibits by designing exhibit layout.

 - Kept detailed records of behaviors, training, and enrichment for the animals.

-- Ordered and kept inventory on all produce we ordered from SYSCO and P.F.G.
+- Ordered and kept inventory on all products we ordered from SYSCO and P.F.G.

 - Carefully observed behaviors and reported any abnormalities to the supervisor.

 - Educated visitors about animal behaviors and habitats; provided assistance with questions regarding animal care.

 - Founding team member of Zoo Miami’s newest attraction, the $35 million exhibit, Florida: Mission Everglades.